kimtth/azure-openai-llm-cookbook/README.md

 > [!NOTE]
 >
-> This repository's topic-based reclassification reduces the time spent reviewing code and contains demo code copied 🎡🧲 from various sources to showcase minimal implementations. (`priortizing jupyter notebook and official examples`).
+> This repository is categorized by topic to reduce the time spent searching and reviewing sample code.
+It provides a collection of minimal implementations and a sample code library, including demo code that has been 🎡🧲 copied, created, or modified from various sources. (`priortizing jupyter notebook and official examples`).

 > [!IMPORTANT]
 > 🔹For more details and the latest code updates, please refer to the original link provided in the `README.md` file within each directory.